Salmon fillets are brush with an easy garlic mint sauce as they cook under the broiler. Done in about 10 minutes!

 Mince 8 garlic cloves and add them to the olive oil.

-Add 2 tbsp balsamic vinegar and 4 tsp chopped fresh mint.
+Add 2 tablespoon balsamic vinegar and 4 teaspoon chopped fresh mint.

-Add 2 tsp kosher salt and 2 tsp freshly ground black pepper.
+Add 2 teaspoon kosher salt and 2 teaspoon freshly ground black pepper.

 Line a baking sheet with aluminum foil and lay 4 salmon fillets on the foil.